hayoungshin1/Quantiles-on-Hadamard-spaces/README.md

 # Quantiles-on-Hadamard-spaces
 Code for the paper 'Quantiles on global non-positive curvature spaces'.

-Functions are contained in functions.py, the experiments on simulated data in simexperiments.py and the experiments on real data in realexperiments.py.
-For the real data experiments, the raw data are available at \url{https://github.com/facebookresearch/PoincareMaps/blob/main/datasets/Olsson.csv}, and the processed data in the Poincar\'e disk are available at \url{https://github.com/thupchnsky/PoincareLinearClassification/blob/main/embedding/olsson_poincare_embedding.npz}.
+Functions are contained in functions.py, the experiments on simulated data in simexperiments.py, the outlier experiments on real single-cell RNA sequencing data in realoutlierexperiments.py and the permutation test experiments on real single-cell gene expression data in realpermutationexperiments.py.
+The single-cell RNA sequencing data, embedded in the Poincar\'e disk, are available at \url{https://github.com/thupchnsky/PoincareLinearClassification/blob/main/embedding/olsson_poincare_embedding.npz}.
+The single-cell gene epxpression data, embedded in the Poincar\'e disk, are available at \url{https://github.com/yangshengaa/stable-hyperbolic/blob/main/data/svm/moignard/moignard_poincare_embedding.npz}.